 MUSIC DIRECTOR AND CONDUCTOR

 From Little Rock, Arkansas, Dr. Charles Fuller has been a part of the leadership team of The CenturyMen since 2003.
-He brings to his role as Music Director and Conductor of The CenturyMen nearly 30 years as a choral conductor, university administrator, and church musician.
+He brings to his role as Music Director and Conductor of The CenturyMen over 30 years as a choral conductor, university administrator, and church musician.
 Dr. Fuller holds the BME degree in choral music from Baylor University, the MM degree in choral conducting from West Texas State University and the Doctor of Musical Arts degree in choral music from Arizona State University.
 His teaching positions include Director of Choral Activities at East Texas Baptist University and Professor of Music, Director of Choral Activities, and Dean of the School of Fine Arts at Ouachita Baptist University in Arkadelphia, Arkansas.

 His mentors include Hugh Sanders, Douglas McEwen, and Euell Porter as well as significant workshop experiences with Robert Shaw, Howard Swann, and Frauke Hausemann.
 He has conducted and led workshops in 18 states, Canada, Mexico, France, Germany, Austria, and China.
 His choirs have been invited to sing for the American Choral Directors Association, Alleluia Church Music Conference, American Guild of Organists, and the White House.
 He has served on working groups and boards for the International Federation for Choral Music, American Choral Directors Association, Texas Choral Directors Association, the MUSICA Project, and was a founding board member of ChoralNet, Inc. In addition he has served 16 churches from Arkansas to Arizona as part-time and/ or interim minister of music.
 He formerly served as a member of the editorial board of Alliance Music Publications, Inc. in Houston, Texas, the publisher of some of his edited choral publications.